joelpurra/bespoke-convenient/README.md

 First, include both `bespoke.js` and `bespoke-convenient.js` in your page.

-Then, simply include the plugin when instantiating your presentation.
+Then, simply include the plugin when instantiating your presentation - and make sure to insert `convenient: true` before any other plugin that might use convenient.

 ```js
 bespoke.horizontal.from('article', {